What is phishing?

 Typically, the phisher sends an email message to a large group of individuals whose addresses he has captured from address books and websites across the internet.
 The message, usually well-crafted and official-looking, may claim to be from a financial institution, a service provider, or any other organization known by the recipient.
 It may offer a benefit, such as "click here for more free hard drive space" or offer other enticements.
 Many messages include threats like, "failure to comply will result in canceling your account," or "if you don't confirm your information, your email won't work."
 The email message asks the recipient to confirm or provide some personal information.
 Often, the recipient is asked to provide the information by clicking a website link in the email.
 But while the link to the website may look legitimate, the link that is displayed is not necessarily the actual site you visit when you click on it.

-The link that appears to be to your bank's homepage (e.g., www.mybank.com) can actually point to a different site (e.g., www.nastyIDthieves.xyz) that is designed to look exactly like the official "mybank" website with spaces for you to enter whatever pieces of personal information they are hoping you'll provide, such as your password, credit card number, PIN, social security number, or date of birth.
+The link that appears to be to your bank's homepage can actually point to a different site that is designed to look exactly like the official website with spaces for you to enter whatever pieces of personal information they are hoping you'll provide, such as your password, credit card number, PIN, social security number, or date of birth.
 When you click the "submit" button, all the personal information that you entered is now sent to individuals who can use that information to make purchases, open new credit accounts, or take out loans - all in your name.

-What you can do about phishing
+What you can do about phishing, vishing, and smishing

-• Before you click on links, hover your cursor over the link to see where the link really goes.
+- Before you click on links, hover your cursor over the link to see where the link really goes.
 Always practice this skeptical hover technique to tell where a web link really goes.
 When you put your cursor over a link without clicking, your web browser will display (usually on the bottom of the screen) the actual address that it will go to.

-• Type addresses directly into your browser instead of clicking on a link.
+- Type addresses directly into your browser instead of clicking on a link.

-• Don't enter personal or financial information into pop-up windows.
+- Don't enter personal or financial information into pop-up windows.

-• Keep your computer software current with the latest security updates.
+- Keep your computer software current with the latest security updates.

-Email links and attachments
+Links and attachments

-Always be a bit suspicious of the email messages that you receive, especially those that include attachments or links.
+Always be a bit suspicious of the messages that you receive, especially those that include attachments or links.
 The sender's name can be forged, so it's not good enough to just know the sender.
-Call the sender of the email if you are unsure.
-Ask yourself if the content of the email message is written the way you expect the sender to write.
-And even if the source looks legitimate, avoid clicking any attachment or link contained within the email message unless you know what it is and why you received it.
+Call the sender of the message if you are unsure.
+Ask yourself if the content of the message is written the way you expect the sender to write.
+And even if the source looks legitimate, avoid clicking any attachment or link contained within the message unless you know what it is and why you received it.

 Video